Harold Pinter Theatre

 The Harold Pinter Theatre accessibility

 The theatre offers step-free access to the Dress Circle level via the Panton Street entrance.
-There are dedicated wheelchair spaces, accessible toilets, and infrared hearing systems.
-Trained staff are available to assist guests with mobility, hearing, or other access requirements.
+There are dedicated wheelchair spaces, and accessible toilets.
+The venue also offers the Sennheiser Mobile Connect hearing assistance system and during your visit you can request further information on how to connect with a device by speaking to a member of the team.
+Trained staff are available to assist guests with mobility and other access requirements.

 The Harold Pinter Theatre safety policy